ASquirrelsTail/cookbook/tests/testing.md

 - Sarah is searching for a quick meal to make for dinner.
   - On the recipes list page Sarah can sort recipes by "Quickest" to find herself a quick recipe.
 - Ashley has a load of sweet potatoes and wants an interesting recipe to make the most of them.
-  - Ashley can simply enter "sweet potatoes" into the seach box, and will be shown a variety of recipes containing sweet potato.
+  - Ashley can simply enter "sweet potato" into the seach box, and will be shown a variety of recipes containing sweet potato.
+(This is a bad example as searching for the plural ignores results that only refer to the singular and visa versa.
+See [known issues](https://github.com/ASquirrelsTail/cookbook#known-issues))
 - Jessica is lactose intolerant, and doesn't want to be shown delicious looking recipes she can't have.
   - On the recipes page, Jessica can filter recipes by "Dairy Free", if she signs up and sets her preferences to include "Dairy Free" she will only see dairy free recipes when browsing the site (except where she's viewing a particular user's recipes, or has deselected "Dairy Free" in search results).
   - You can log in as Jessica to see this feature in action.